python-cffi/cffi/doc/source/using.rst

 `(**)` C function calls are done with the GIL released.

+   Note that we assume that the called functions are *not* using the Python API from Python.h.
+For example, we don't check afterwards if they set a Python exception.
+You may work around it, but mixing CFFI with ``Python.h`` is not recommended.

 `(***)` ``long double`` support:

    We keep ``long double`` values inside a cdata object to avoid